The strong K\"unneth theorem for topological periodic cyclic homology: A filtration argument (Proof of Theorem )

 We now outline the proof of Theorem~\ref{thm:main}.
 For convenience, write $A=N^{\cy}(Hk)$.
-Let $X$ and $Y$ be cofibrant replacements for $N^{\cy}(B)$ and $N^{\cy}(C)$, respectively, in the category $\bT$-equivariant $A$-modules under $A$; then $X\sma_{A}Y$ represents the derived smash product $N^{\cy}(B)\smal_{N^{\cy}(k)}N^{\cy}(C)$.
+Without loss of generality, we can take $X$ and $Y$ in the statement to be cofibrant in the category of $G$-equivariant $A$-modules under $A$; then $X\sma_{A}Y$ represents the derived smash product $X\smal_{N^{\cy}(Hk)}Y$.
 The filtration on $T^{M}(X\sma_{A}Y)$ induces a spectral sequence, the Hesselholt-Madsen Tate spectral sequence for $X\sma_{A}Y$.
 In our work below, we call this the \term{righthand spectral sequence} as it is the codomain in a map of spectral sequences.

 We construct the \term{lefthand spectral sequence} as follows.
-As we review in Section~\ref{sec:filtmod}, the compatibility of the filtration with the lax monoidal structure on $T^{M}$ allow us to construct $T^{M}X\sma_{T^{M}A}T^{M}Y$ as a filtered object.
-Actually, we are more interested in the derived smash product $T^{M}X\smal_{T^{M}A}T^{M}Y$, and we argue in Section~\ref{sec:filtmod} that we can model the derived smash product by a filtered object where the comparison map to $T^{M}X\sma_{T^{M}A}T^{M}Y$ is filtered; we choose such a model and denote it as $T^{M}X\smal_{T^{M}A}T^{M}Y$.
-The filtration on $T^{M}X\smal_{T^{M}A}T^{M}Y$ then gives the lefthand spectral sequence.
+As we review in Section~\ref{sec:filtmod}, the compatibility of the filtration with the lax monoidal structure on $T^{M}$ allow us to construct $T^{M}X\sma_{T^{M}\!A}T^{M}Y$ as a filtered object.
+Actually, we are more interested in the derived smash product $T^{M}X\smal_{T^{M}\!A}T^{M}Y$, and we argue in Section~\ref{sec:filtmod} that we can model the derived smash product by a filtered object where the comparison map to $T^{M}X\sma_{T^{M}\!A}T^{M}Y$ is filtered; we choose such a model and denote it as $T^{M}X\smal_{T^{M}\!A}T^{M}Y$.
+The filtration on $T^{M}X\smal_{T^{M}\!A}T^{M}Y$ then gives the lefthand spectral sequence.
 The compatibility of the filtration with the lax monoidal structure of $T^{M}$ implies that the map

 is filtered, and that gives us a map of spectral sequences from the lefthand spectral sequence to the righthand spectral sequence.
 The main step in the proof of Theorem~\ref{thm:main} is the following result, which we prove in Section~\ref{sec:Hand}.